-The conference theme for ECLL is "Educating for Change", and the organisers encourage submissions that approach this theme from a variety of perspectives.
+The conference theme for ECLL is "Surviving and Thriving: Education in Times of Change", and the organisers encourage submissions that approach this theme from a variety of perspectives.
 However, the submission of other topics for consideration is welcome and we also encourage sessions across a variety of interdisciplinary and theoretical perspectives.

 Submissions are organised into the following thematic streams:

 Psychology of the learner